KyleWiteck/KyleWiteck/README.md

-# Hey — I'm Kyle Witeck
+# Hey, I'm Kyle Witeck

 I'm a Senior Frontend Engineer with a focus on scalable UI architecture, strong developer experience, and clean, performant code.
 I specialize in React + TypeScript.